zerotohero-dev/talks/fluentconf/WORKLOG.md

 * If public npm is unreachable for some reason, you can still use cached modules.
 * You can easily share reusable code across teams.

 ## Clustering Our App

+So we’ve created a mirror private npm repository, and we’ve factored out most of our code as modules inside that repo. — This will increase code reusability and modularity across applications.

+Next, we’ll cluster our app for several advantages:

+TODO: list advantages of clustering, such as hot swapping etc.